Applying for Citizenship? Our Immigration Lawyers Can Help.

 Becoming a U.S. citizen is no easy feat.
 The sooner you involve an experienced immigration lawyer in your case, the better prepared you could be for the naturalization and citizenship process.

 Why wait to learn about your options?
-Contact our law firm today at 402-477-8188 to discuss your case in detail.
+Contact Monzón, Guerra & Chipman, Attorneys At Law, today at 402-979-8703 to discuss your case in detail.

 To become a naturalized U.S. citizen, you must first establish permanent residence in the country.
-If you have a green card and you have been a permanent resident of the U.S. for at least five years, the requirements listed below will also need to be met to apply for citizenship.
+If you have a green card and you have been a permanent resident of the U.S. for at least five years, the following requirements will also need to be met to apply for citizenship:

 - You are at least 18 and have demonstrated good moral character.